natfarleydev/prd-markdown/markdown/advanced/advancedBaseClassesDetails.markdown

 Witches can add new spells to their familiars through several methods.
 A witch can only add spells to her familiar if those spells belong to the witch's spell list.

-**[Spells](#spells) Gained at a New Level**: A [witch's familiar](#witch's-familiar) learns a certain amount of lore and magic as the witch adventures.
-Whenever a witch gains a level, she may add two [spells](#spells) from the witch spell list to her familiar.
-The two free [spells](#spells) must be of spell levels she can cast.
+**[Spells] Gained at a New Level**: A [witch's familiar] learns a certain amount of lore and magic as the witch adventures.
+Whenever a witch gains a level, she may add two [spells] from the witch spell list to her familiar.
+The two free [spells] must be of spell levels she can cast.

-**Familiar Teaching Familiar**: A [witch's familiar](#witch's-familiar) can learn [spells](#spells) from another [witch's familiar](#witch's-familiar).
+**Familiar Teaching Familiar**: A [witch's familiar] can learn [spells] from another [witch's familiar].
 To accomplish this, the familiars must spend one hour per level of the spell being taught in communion with one another.
-At the end of this time, the witch whose familiar is learning a spell must make a [Spellcraft](#spellcraft).
+At the end of this time, the witch whose familiar is learning a spell must make a [Spellcraft].
 Most witches require a spell of equal or greater level in return for this service.
-If a familiar belongs to a witch that has died, it only retains its knowledge of [spells](#spells) for 24 hours, during which time it is possible to coerce or bribe the familiar into teaching its [spells](#spells) to another, subject to GM discretion.
+If a familiar belongs to a witch that has died, it only retains its knowledge of [spells] for 24 hours, during which time it is possible to coerce or bribe the familiar into teaching its [spells] to another, subject to GM discretion.

 **Learn from a Scroll**: A witch can use a scroll to teach her familiar a new spell.
 This process takes 1 hour per level of the spell to be learned, during which time the scroll is burned and its ashes used to create a special brew or powder that is consumed by the familiar.
 This process destroys the scroll.
-At the end of this time, the witch must make a [Spellcraft](#spellcraft) check (DC 15 + spell level).
+At the end of this time, the witch must make a [Spellcraft] check (DC 15 + spell level).
 If the check fails, the process went awry in some way and the spell is not learned, although the scroll is still consumed.

 #### Adding Spells to a Witch's Familiar